 All papers are subject to peer review and presentation; acceptance of a paper at a conference is not a guarantee of publication.
 If a paper is accepted for a conference but not presented it can still be considered, subject to agreement by the editorial board.

-Papers will be blind refereed where possible and comments collated and returned to the author by the editor.
+Papers will be double-blind refereed where possible and comments collated and returned to the author by the editor.

 The journal editions run on an annual basis with papers accepted throughout the year but the volume closed on calendar year end.
 In order to simplify the refereeing and submission, papers will be accepted at deadlines throughout the year.
 We invite authors to submit papers twice per year, in spring and autumn.